danchoi/ngrender/README.md

 * You want to reuse AngularJS web templates for HTML email generation.
 * You want to render a very large array of JSON objects in an AngularJS ng-repeat loop.
   This has terrible performance in the web browser and in some cases can't even happen.
+You want a way to render the AngularJS templates with more horsepower and speed than inside the browser's pokey JavaScript engine.
 * You like AngularJS's templating language and want to use for more than just in the web browser JavaScript MVC layer.

 ## Prerequisites